 Inventory, lb : 0

-Rave apples are available in late summer.
+Rave® apples are available in the late summer through early fall.